-Basically, the “pelvic floor” is made up of a bunch of muscles which are located in your pelvic region.
-Some help to hold your internal organs and keep your intestines in place.
-Others are found closer to your anus and urinary sphincter muscles.
-These are known as the Pubococcygeus Muscles, or PC muscles for short.
-When you perform Kegel exercises, these are the group of muscles you are targeting.
-So...when your PC muscles are strong, they are known to help with a number of issues including premature ejaculation, bladder incontinence, erectile dysfunction (ED) and even stronger orgasms.
+Basically, the “pelvic floor” is made up of a bunch of muscles located in your pelvic region.
+When you perform Kegel exercises, or Kegels, these are the muscles you are targeting.
+When your pelvic muscles are strong, they may help with a number of issues, including bladder incontinence and erectile dysfunction (ED).1

-There are a number of issues that can weaken your pelvic floor muscles.
-These included surgical removal of the prostate, diabetes and an overactive bladder.
-Adding Kegel exercises to your daily routine may help you if you are also having problems with bladder incontinence and/or dribble after urination.
+There are a number of things that can weaken your pelvic floor muscles, including prostate cancer treatment.
+Adding Kegel exercises to your daily routine may help you if you are having problems with incontinence and/or dribble after urination.1

-I first heard about exercising the PC muscles about 20 years ago.
-My goal was to have stronger PC muscles in order to have more intense orgasms, nothing more.
-So, to accurately locate my PC muscles, I’d squeeze my anal sphincter.
-I noticed the muscles under my testicles were also flexing as well – the PC muscles.
-Over time, I taught myself to stop squeezing my sphincter and only squeeze the PC muscles.
-After exercising for a few weeks, the stronger muscles led to incredible orgasms.
-With that said, let's discuss the technique for exercising the PC muscles.
+I first heard about exercising the pelvic muscles about 20 years ago.
+My goal was to have stronger muscles in order to have more intense orgasms, nothing more.
+So, to accurately locate my pelvic muscles, I would squeeze my anal sphincter.
+I noticed the muscles under my testicles – the pelvic muscles – were also flexing as well.

-As I mentioned above, the technique is fairly easy.
-You can contract your anal sphincter, hold for 3 seconds, relax and repeat.
-To get started, I'd recommend doing 1 set of 10 (squeeze, hold 3 seconds & relax).
-Personally, I do 3 sets a day, one set during breakfast, another during lunch and the last set during dinner.
+One technique for exercising the pelvic muscles can be to contract the anal sphincter, hold for 3 seconds, then relax and repeat.
+To get started, you may do 1 set of 10 Kegels (squeeze, hold 3 seconds, relax).
+Personally, I do 3 sets a day – one set during breakfast, another during lunch, and the last during dinner.
 Just 30 contractions per day . . . easy, right?

-As you can see, this is a fairly simple and effective method of PC exercise.
-If you’re still unsure if you’re doing the exercises correctly, you can put your fingers behind your testicles and feel the muscles tighten and relax as you squeeze.
+As you can see, this is a fairly simple method of doing pelvic floor exercises.
+If you are still unsure whether you are doing the exercises correctly, you can put your fingers behind your testicles and feel the muscles tighten and relax as you squeeze.

-Also, I want to add I DO NOT recommend using the urine stop/start method to exercise your PC muscles.
-While it may be a good way to initially locate the PC, doctors believe overuse of this technique could lead to bladder infections.
+Also, I want to add that I DO NOT recommend using the urine stop/start method to exercise your pelvic muscles.
+I just used it to help locate them.

 A few words of support

-So, as I bring this article to a close, I’d like to add a few words of support -- make it a habit.
-Try to remember:
+So, as I bring this article to a close, I would like to add a few words of support.
+Try to remember:1

 - Be consistent.
-Try to get in the habit of doing your ‘Kegels’ at the same time, every day.
-You can exercise while driving your car to work, waiting for the train or watching the news…and no one will ever know.
+Try to get in the habit of doing your Kegels at the same time every day.
+You can exercise while driving to work, waiting for the train, or watching the news.
+And no one will ever know.

 - Focus on the benefits.
-Exercising your PC muscles can have great benefits with issues ranging from bladder incontinence, erectile dysfunction and even an increase in orgasmic pleasure.
+Exercising your pelvic muscles can have benefits for issues ranging from incontinence to ED.

 - Notice the results.
-As your PC muscles get stronger, you may begin to notice positive changes.
-You may notice a decrease in urinary leakage, stronger erection or more pleasure.
+As your muscles get stronger, you may begin to notice positive changes.
+You may notice a decrease in urinary leakage, a stronger erection, or more pleasure.

-If you feel you’re having trouble locating your PC muscles or not exercising them correctly, ask your healthcare provider to discuss this further with you.
+If you are having trouble locating your pelvic muscles or exercising them correctly, ask your doctor to discuss this further with you.